Project Overview

 New Sidewalk Connection to S 18th St Steps

 During March's Community Walkthrough, community representatives suggested connecting the S 18 th St steps to the S 18th/Josephine intersection and its new signalized crossings of S 18 th St. By coordinating the ongoing steps rehabilitation project and the Critical Sidewalk Gaps program, DOMI identified an opportunity to rapidly construct this requested sidewalk segment.
-The sidewalk is on track to be completed this spring/summer.
+The sidewalk was completed in May/June 2025!
 Refer to the Critical Sidewalk Gap Program's Engage Page for further information.

 Community Walkthrough